MiloszKrajewski/Proto.Persistence.AnySql/README.md

     JsonConvert.DeserializeObject(s, JsonSettings);
 ```

 Please note `{ TypeNameHandling = TypeNameHandling.All }`.
-This is important to allow fully polymorphic serialization.
+This is important to allow polymorphic serialization.
 If you know what you are doing it is possible to configure it to use `TypeNameHandling.Auto`, but it requires a little bit of knowledge how `Newtonsoft.Json` works.

 Why `string` not `byte[]`?
 I guess this project is still in *debug* mode and JSON will me most frequently used serialization mechanism, so storing it as `string` will make it human readable and easier to handle with third-party tools.